01-edu/public/subjects/git/README.md

 ```

 - Mark the latest commit with `oops` tag, then remove commits coming after `v1` version (HEAD should be in `v1`)
-- Show the logs with the deleted commits displayed (eg: log for commit tagged `oops` shoud be displayed).
+- Show the logs with the deleted commits displayed (eg: log for commit tagged `oops` should be displayed).
 - Now make sure the unreferenced commits are deleted from the history (no logs for deleted commits).
 - Add an author comment to the file and commit the changes